link89/dataverse-docker/README.md

 Unlike the official docker project which depends on customized images and docker specified scripts, this solution only depends on artifacts mentioned in the official installation guideline and popular docker base images.
-This project contains all you need to deploy and customize dataverse in docker environment.
+This project contains all you need to customize and deploy dataverse in docker environment.

-If you are already familiar with the official installation guide, you can easily customize it to fit your needs.
+If you are already familiar with the official installation, you will find it easy to migrate to this solution.
+Or you can use this as a test environment to try out the dataverse options before you apply them to your running service.

 ## Getting Started